Datawheel/canon/packages/cms/README.md

-  filterDimensionTitle={dimension => dimension} // dimension title used for filters (allows for grouping dimensions with matching labels) filterHierarchyTitle={hierarchy => hierarchy} // hierarchy title used for filters (allows for grouping hierarchies with matching labels) filterProfileTitle={(content, meta) => content.label} // profile title used for filters (allows for grouping profiles with matching labels) formatResults={resp => resp} // callback function to modify the JSON response used for rendering inputFontSize={"xxl"} // the CSS size for the input box ("sm", "md", "lg", "xl", "xxl") joiner={"&"} // the character used when joining titles in multi-dimensional profiles
+  filterDimensionTitle={dimension => dimension} // dimension title used for filters (allows for grouping dimensions with matching labels) filterHierarchyTitle={hierarchy => hierarchy} // hierarchy title used for filters (allows for grouping hierarchies with matching labels) filterProfileTitle={(content, meta) => content.label} // profile title used for filters (allows for grouping profiles with matching labels) filterQueryArgs={false} // enables filters to update the query string formatResults={resp => resp} // callback function to modify the JSON response used for rendering inputFontSize={"xxl"} // the CSS size for the input box ("sm", "md", "lg", "xl", "xxl") joiner={"&"} // the character used when joining titles in multi-dimensional profiles